 Your central resource for any DACA and undocumented related questions or concerns is Indra Leyva Cook and she can be reached at firstname.lastname@example.org.
+All undocumented and DACA students at the The Ohio State University are encouraged to have a one-on-one meeting with Indra.
 She is your primary contact for questions regarding enrollment and financial.
-Ms. Leyva Cook is also available to provide support ,advocacy and coaching to facilitate a successful undergraduate, graduate or professional school experience while you are at The Ohio State University.
+Ms. Leyva Cook is also available to provide support, advocacy and coaching to facilitate a successful undergraduate, graduate or professional school experience while you are at The Ohio State University.

 In this ruling the terms of this federal program must be immediately restored to what they were in August of 2017.
 The judge also instructed officials to reinstate two-year permits for qualifying applicants.
 During this past summer, a policy was established that changed the term of the permits to only one year.